PsyTeachR/ads-v1/docs/02-reports.md

 ### Naming Things {#naming}

 Before we start creating new files, it's important to review how to name your files.
-This might seem a bit pedantic, but following clear naming rules so that both people and computers can easily find things will make your life much easier in the long-run.
+This might seem a bit pedantic, but following clear naming rules so that both people and computers can easily find things will make your life much easier in the long run.
 Here are some important principles:

 -   file and directory names should only contain letters, numbers, dashes, and underscores, with a full stop (`.`) between the file name and <a class='glossary' target='_blank' title='The end part of a file name that tells you what type of file it is (e.g., .R or .Rmd).' href='https://psyteachr.github.io/glossary/e#extension'>extension</a> (that means no spaces!)
 -   be consistent with capitalisation (set a rule to make it easy to remember, like always use lowercase)
--   use underscores (`_`) to separate parts of the file name, and dashes (`-`) to separate words in each part
+-   use underscores (`_`) to separate parts of the file name, like the title and date, and dashes (`-`) to separate words in each part (e.g., `social-media-report_2021-10.Rmd`)
 -   name files with a pattern that alphabetises in a sensible order and makes it easy for you to find the file you're looking for
 -   prefix a file name with an underscore to move it to the top of the list, or prefix all files with numbers to control their order